Aravind Kaushik

-Aravind Kaushik (born January 14, 1980) is an Indian film director, screenwriter who works in Kannada cinema.
+Aravind Kaushik (born January 14, 1980) is an Indian film director and screenwriter who works in Kannada cinema.
 He rose to fame with 2010 film Nam Areal Ond Dina.

 Career

-Aravind Kaushik began his career as an dubbing artist in 2002 film Joot.
-He continued as a dubbing artist for Excuse Me (2003), Nenapirali (2005), 7 O' Clock (2006), Honganasu (2007).
 He made his direction debut with 2010 film Nam Areal Ond Dina starring Anish Tejeshwar, Meghana Gaonkar, Rakshit Shetty.
 He then directed Thuglak in 2012.
 He wrote lyrics for 2013 film Coffee with My wife.
 Kaushik has also directed some television serials.
-In 2017 he directed Huliraaya starring Balu Nagendra and Divya.
+In 2017 he directed Huliraaya.

 Personal life

 Aravind Kaushik (14 January 1980) was born and brought up in Bangalore, Karnataka, India.
 He married Shilpa an actress in 2010.